 - I love budgeting.
-(Not really… I love the freedom that comes from budgeting and I love teaching other people to budget.)
+(Sort of.
+What I really love the freedom that comes from budgeting and I love helping other people start budgeting.)

 - We lived in Boston for 10 months.
 I was pregnant with our second almost the entire time.
 It snowed a lot.

 - A bunch of old ladies taught me to quilt and though I don’t make much time for it these days, I really enjoyed it.
 Back when I had hobbies.

 - I wrote an ebook about sleep training your baby.
 All our kids slept through the night 8-12 hours by 3-4 months old.
 Sleep is possible!!!

 I’m glad you’re here.
 I hope you find encouragement, maybe a laugh or two, and grace upon grace.